Inside Stories

 From owners to renters (twice): A couple says they will never buy in NYC again

-• When most New Yorkers sell an apartment, they buy something else, but not this pair
+• When most New Yorkers sell an apartment, they buy something else, but this couple had other plans

 image